kmartyn30/MechaCar_Statistical_Analysis/README.md

 **
 Deliverable 4
 ## Study Designs: MechaCar vs Competition

-The statistical analysis was designed to study comparing MechaCar to the Competition.
+The purpose of the statistical analysis was designed to study comparing MechaCar to the Competition.
+In this study were to use metric(s) tests; the null hypothiss or alternative hypothesis; a statistical test for assessing the hypothesis including several reasons.
+Lastly, determine if the data requiresto run the statistical test.

+The first use of
 The cost and city highway fuel effiency was reviewed to compare against the competitors.